 One of the things that Australia is most famous for is its stunning beaches.
 There are literally thousands of miles of coastline around this ginormous country, but how many beaches can be found here that are suitable for spending some quality leisure time?

-In this article, we are going to be looking at the answer to this question as well as diving into some further information surrounding these beaches, for the total number of beaches in Australia is over 10,000 beaches.
+In this article, we are going to be looking at the answer to this question as well as diving into some further information surrounding these beaches, for the total number of beaches in Australia is huge.

 If you are interested in visiting an Australian beach then you are in the right place, let’s get started.